RNA editing: Transfer RNA modifications

 Transfer RNA or tRNA is the most abundantly modified type of RNA.
 Modifications in tRNA play crucial roles in maintaining translation efficiency through supporting structure, anticodon-codon interactions, and interactions with enzymes.

 Anticodon modifications are important for proper decoding of mRNA.
 Since the genetic code is degenerate, anticodon modifications are necessary to properly decode mRNA.
 Particularly, the wobble position of the anticodon determines how the codons are read.
 For example, in eukaryotes an adenosine at position 34 of the anticodon can be converted to inosine.
 Inosine is a modification that is able to base-pair with cytosine, adenine, and uridine.

 Another commonly modified base in tRNA is the position adjacent to the anticodon.
 Position 37 is often hypermodified with bulky chemical modifications.
 These modifications prevent frameshifting and increase anticodon-codon binding stability through stacking interactions.

 Ribosomal RNA modification

-Ribosomal RNA modifications are made throughout the ribosome synthesis.
+Ribosomal RNA (rRNA) is essential to the makeup of ribosomes and peptide transfer during translation processes.
+Ribosomal RNA modifications are made throughout ribosome synthesis, and often occur during and/or after translation.
 Modifications primarily play a role in the structure of the rRNA in order to protect translational efficiency.

-Types of changes
+Chemical modification in rRNA consists of methylation of ribose sugars, isomerization of uridines, and methylation and acetylation of individual bases.

+Methylation

+Methylation of rRNA upholds structural rigidity by blocking base pair stacking and surrounds the 2'-OH group to block hydrolysis.
+It occurs at specific parts of eukaryotic rRNA.
+The template for methylation consists of 10-21 nucleotides.
+2'-O-methylation of the ribose sugar is one of the most common rRNA modifications.
+Methylation is primarily introduced by small nucleolar RNA's, referred to as snoRNPs.
+There are two classes of snoRNPs that target methylation sites, and they are referred to box C/D and box H/ACA.
+One type of methylation, 2′-O-methylation, contributes to helical stabilization.

+Isomerization

+The isomerization of uridine to pseudouridine is the second most common rRNA modification.
+These pseudouridines are also introduced by the same classes of snoRNPs that participate in methylation.
+Pseudouridine synthases are the major participating enzymes in the reaction.
+The H/ACA box snoRNPs introduce guide sequences that are about 14-15 nucleotides long.
+Pseudouridylation is triggered in numerous places of rRNAs at once to preserve the thermal stability of RNA.
+Pseudouridine allows for increased hydrogen bonding and alters translation in rRNA and tRNA.
+It alters translation by increasing the affinity of the ribosome subunit to specific mRNAs.